columnflow/columnflow/docs/user_guide/best_practices.md

 ## General advices

-- The weights for plotting should ideally be created in the ```ProduceColumns``` task when possible, after the selection and reduction of the data.
+- The weights for plotting should ideally be created in the {py:class}`~columnflow.tasks.production.ProduceColumns` task when possible, after the selection and reduction of the data.